ZcashCommunityGrants/arboretum-notes/AllArboristCallNotes/Arborist Call 56-Notes.md

 [28:07] - **Daira**

-I think we've concluded thats necessary to do parallelism properly.
+I think we've concluded that's necessary to do parallelism properly.

 [28:12] - **Str4d**

 Yeah, I thought it might not be, but unfortunately, due to how the rustqlite crate is set up it does force it.
 Because I thought I could go the other direction of keep doing all the shardtree stuff in independent threads separately without send or sync, and then just load in a reference to the SQLite database into each thread as it needed it.
-But that doesn't work so for that bit of performance parallelization we'll just switch the crate to using Ark instead of RC.
+But that doesn't work so for that bit of performance parallelization we'll just switch the crate to using Arc instead of Rc.

 [28:45]

 I still haven't got that parallelization working.
 I spent several hours today and just was failing miserably, so had to time box that, but I'll be trying that again probably next week because it would give another speed up on top of all the speed up's that we've already landed.
 Then there's other similar ones that will probably land.
 Like the one I'm just doing right now is adding a caching layer because the process of upgrading an existing wallet is almost as slow as just rescanning from scratch.
-Because when we're doing the frontier updates and loading those into the tree, it's thrashing SQLlte so I'm just currently writing a caching layer which will hopefully make that performance issue go away.
+Because when we're doing the frontier updates and loading those into the tree, it's thrashing SQLite so I'm just currently writing a caching layer which will hopefully make that performance issue go away.

 [29:40]

 And then what we left with is just the fact that there is a bunch of commitment tree merkle path hashing being done in a single thread, which is the other thing I'm trying to fix with the parallelization of that piece.
 But everything else is pretty good throughput at this point.
-So the next step after getting that working is, as I said, getting it into the Android and iOS SDKs and starting to do testing of that on actual devices as opposed to my nice server with the 5950X, 52 threads and check what our performance things look like there.
+So the next step after getting that working is, as I said, getting it into the Android and iOS SDKs and starting to do testing of that on actual devices as opposed to my nice server with the 5950X, 32 threads and check what our performance things look like there.
 But all of that performance is related to improvements to linear scanning overall because the nonlinear scanning still has to do all the linear pieces to catch up, but the fast spendability pieces provide significant speed up's on top of that.

 ___